-In 2016, we initiated a business strategy review with an outside advisor.
+In 2018, we initiated a new business strategy.
 These changes, and the potential for additional changes to our management, organizational structure and strategic business plan, may cause speculation and uncertainty regarding our future business strategy and direction.
 These changes may cause or result in: